-Gunsight Pass Trail is a 39 mile moderately trafficked out and back trail located near East Glacier Park, MT that features a lake and is only recommended for very experienced adventurers.
+Gunsight Pass Trail is a 39 mile moderately trafficked out and back trail located near East Glacier Park, Montana that features a lake and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until October.

 The Gunsight Pass Trail is 20.6 miles long starting on Going to the Sun Road between Logan Pass and St Mary Lake and ending at the Lake McDonald Lodge.
 With day hike access to 2 glaciers, stunning scenery and 3,000 feet of total climb, it is deserving of a multi day backpacking experience.

 Beautiful scenic area.
 Bring bear mace